ap6643/sadeemgen/README.md

 5. Customize text, colors, and layout
 6. Export as PDF or ZIP

-> No build step or backend required.
+> No build step, backend, or framework required.

 ---